Dynamics of ballistic photocurrents driven by Coulomb scattering

 The importance of scattering is further highlighted when considering BPVE arising from relaxation and recombination dynamics~\cite{sturman-ballistic-2019, zhu-anomalous-2023}.
 Of these effects, ballistic photocurrents stand out for being driven entirely by scattering~\cite{kral-quantum-2000, menshenin-phonon-2003, deyo-semiclassical-2009, mahon-quantum-2019, okamura-photovoltaic-2022}.
 Here, carrier imbalance is established by scattering processes that break inversion symmetry.
-Theories for ballistic current driven by electron-phonon interactions~\cite{dai-phonon-assisted-2021, rajpurohit-ballistic-2023} as well as some experiments~\cite{burger-direct-2019} suggest that ballistic photocurrents may account for a significant portion of the total BPVE in some materials.
+Theories for ballistic current driven by electron-phonon interactions~\cite{dai-phonon-assisted-2021, rajpurohit-ballistic-2023} suggest that ballistic photocurrents may account for a significant portion of the total BPVE in materials where electron-phonon scattering is strong.
+Photo-Hall measurements have provided experimental support for the existence of ballistic photocurrents~\cite{burger-direct-2019}.
 On the other hand, previous theories for ballistic current driven by electron-hole scattering have not predicted strong ballistic currents, although only under weak-field assumptions inherent to perturbation theory~\cite{dai-first-principles-2021}.